Libensemble/libensemble/docs/platforms/theta.rst

 On Theta, libEnsemble can be launched to two locations:

-    1. **A MOM Node**: All of libEnsemble's manager and worker processes run on a front-end MOM node. libEnsemble's MPI job-controller takes responsibility for direct user-application submission to allocated compute nodes. libEnsemble must be configured to run with *multiprocessing* communications, since mpi4py isn't configured for use on the MOM nodes.
+    1. **A MOM Node**: All of libEnsemble's manager and worker processes run on a front-end MOM node. libEnsemble's MPI executor takes responsibility for direct user-application submission to allocated compute nodes. libEnsemble must be configured to run with *multiprocessing* communications, since mpi4py isn't configured for use on the MOM nodes.

-    2. **The Compute Nodes**: libEnsemble is submitted to Balsam, and all manager and worker processes are tasked to a back-end compute node. libEnsemble's Balsam job controller interfaces with Balsam running on a MOM node for dynamic user-application submission to the compute nodes.
+    2. **The Compute Nodes**: libEnsemble is submitted to Balsam, and all manager and worker processes are tasked to a back-end compute node. libEnsemble's Balsam executor interfaces with Balsam running on a MOM node for dynamic user-application submission to the compute nodes.

     .. image:: ../images/combined_ThS.png